ptarmiganlabs/butler-docs/content/en/docs/about/telemetry.md

 The `id` field deserves a bit more explanation.

 It's purpose is to uniquely identify the Butler instance - nothing else.
-If Butler is stopped and started agagin the same ID should be generated.
+If Butler is stopped and started agagin the same ID will be used.

-Some sensitive information is used to create the ID, but as the ID is anonymized before sent as part of the telemetry data, *no sensitive information leaves your servers*.
+Some sensitive information is used to create the ID, but as the ID is anonymized using a one-way hash function before sent as part of the telemetry data, *no sensitive information leaves your servers*.

 The ID field is created as follows: